2024 Keynotes Bios

 Gregg Behr

 Gregg Behr, executive director of The Grable Foundation since 2006, is a father and children’s advocate.
 For more than 15 years, he has helped lead Remake Learning—a network of educators, technologists, designers, and makers he founded in 2007—to international renown.
 Among the foremost examples of learning ecosystems, Remake Learning has turned heads everywhere—from The White House to the World Economic Forum—for its efforts to ignite children's curiosity; encourage creativity; and foster justice, joy, and belonging in schools, libraries, museums, and other sites of learning.
 A graduate of the University of Notre Dame and Duke University, Gregg holds honorary degrees from Carlow University and Saint Vincent College.
-He's an advisor to The Brookings Institution and The Fred Rogers Institute, and has been honored by President Obama, the Disruptor Foundation, ISTE, and AASA as an innovator and thought leader.
+He's an advisor to The Brookings Institution and The Fred Rogers Institute and has been honored by President Obama, the Disruptor Foundation, ISTE, and AASA as an innovator and thought leader.

 Ryan Rydzewski